Roof Thoughts on Freedom28 Jun 2017 12 mins read (2200 words)

 But upon closer inspection, I realize that the mother bird is living in a condition that is different from the one that the father bird is.
 The mother bird which seems to be performing a free evening ritual; is actually a laborious animal body that fulfills its mother duties—from dawn to dusk—hunting for insects in order to sustain her offspring.
 This is the laborious life of the mother bird; which ruthlessly toils away the energy of her body, while she carries out the condition of a feeding mother.

 So why not just end this biologic disparity?
 Surely nothing should stop humans from solving the inequality that humans inherit by nature.
 We should all just become self-reproducible, genderless hermophrodites and finally become liberated from the inequalities of nature?
-Well, it does seem that we are on that path.
-The pragmatic and utilitarian way of fixing and re-arranging the living molecules of human life, under which the modern human kind is advancing; will dispose all these biological disadvantages and inequalities.
-But I’ll leave that conversation for some other day, since there will be plenty of arguments why this will eventually go against the interests of liberal-humanitarians—but they will understand it once it is too late.
+Well, it does seem that this would be the path if we don’t find an alternative to the illusion of liberalsim: equating unequal individuals under the abstract notion of “equality”.
+The pragmatic, libertarian, technocratic and utilitarian way of fixing and re-arranging the living molecules of human life, under which the modern human kind is advancing; will dispose all these biological disadvantages and inequalities.
+But I’ll leave that conversation for some other day, since this will fundunmetally go against the interests of the very liberal-humanitarians — but they will understand it once it is too late.
+The thought that inequality must overcomed throught politcal will and struggle, and not bogus liberal notions of “equality”—this thought does not even come accross these spinless liberals.

-The peak of human freedom, was when our past generations fought for it; right at the moment when the blood was boiling in the veins of militant revolutionaries — who fought for the notions of freedom, those which, we blindly assume having today.
+The peak of human freedom, was when our past generations fought for it; right at the moment when the blood was boiling in the veins of militant revolutionaries — who fought for the notions of freedom, those which, we merely formally assume having today.
+This is that Hegel’s Phenomenology teaches us.
 Just like how degenerated our creative spirit has become, to an extent that we no longer have the capacity to create the art of our time.
-Whatever artistry we do today — is a dead corpse as soon as it comes out of our galleries.
+Whatever artistry we do today — is a dead corpse as soon as it comes out of our galleries since it is nothing but a product of contradictions in society.
 At this point, we as individuals, can benefit more by looking at art as historians, analyzing how our ancestors developed their notion of free individuality, and how they produce art of their time; instead of attempting to create the art of our time.
-Our art, is not ours, it belongs to the grave, it is already dead.
-Unless we want it to accurately depict how we celebrate the deadness of our life.
+Our art, is not ours, it belongs to the grave, it is already dead, unless we want it to accurately depict how we celebrate the deadness of our life.
 If we want to kill our freedom, and never bother coming back to it, all we have to do is–keep on visiting the dead spaces of our contemporary galleries.
 Contemporary art, allows us to detach from the freedom that our ancestors confronted face-to–face; and instead, fetishize our abstracted notions of freedom, which have no identity nor reference.
 Abstracted freedom might as well be abstracted slavery.

 This is the dilemma of our aspiring free society: It thinks that is is free, in the same way that I initially thought the bird performing its evening ritual was free.